aviv-kadair/amazon_scraper/README.md

      - random sleep between the requests
      - adding a random proxy from a list of proxies for each request
-     - adding a column 'valid' to check the validity of the scraping so we can retry after from the records that are not valids.
+     - adding a column 'valid' to check the validity of the scraping so we can retry scraping for the records that are not valids.

  ## Scraping